PythonNex/website/en/our-treatments.markdown

  * Full mouth rehabilitation complex cases
  * Temporomandibular joint disorders treatment

 The expert service offered by our dental office is based on the concept of quality.
-We mainly work with the best suppliers and laboratories.
+We mainly work with the best suppliers and swiss laboratories.